garylirocks/quickrefs/authentication_and_authorization.markdown

 - Parties
   - Relying party (eg. a website)
   - Client (eg. a browser)
-  - Authenticator (eg. a laptop, a mobile device)
+  - Authenticator (eg. TPM module in a laptop, USB key, a mobile device)
   - User
 - Registering
   - Authenticator generates a public-private key pair